SKA-ScienceDataProcessor/algorithm-reference-library/examples/ffi_demo/README.md

 an interface in C, we can call the ARL routines from basically any language.
 This allows us to focus our time on testing the actual EFs.

+# starpu\_timg.c

+Contains a (partial) implementation of the TIMG pipeline from the ffi\_demo using STARPU.
+This is intended to demo a more 'real-world' framework with the CFFI interface to the ARL routines.

+This adds a requirement to StarPU to the build process.
+To disable, simply comment out the timg\_starpu related lines from `setup.py` and `Makefile`

+# Building
+Modify `setup.py` and `Makefile` to point to the correct installation directory for StarPU if necessary.

+Then, simply run `python3 setup.py build`

 # TODOs
  - Currently, we are pickling some metadata and storing it in a character array.
 However, we don't know the size of the pickled objects in advance, so